 In this article

 Is mixed soccer good for girls’ development?
 The factors coaches should consider

 When determining the best environment for any player, we should first consider their motivations for playing soccer.
 Are they playing the game because they want to have fun and/or wish to play with their friends?
 Or do they have ambitions to progress further in the game?

 If a player’s motivation is simply to enjoy the game or spend time with their social group, taking them out of their comfort zone in order to challenge them might not be the best approach; but if their priority is to develop as much as possible, that challenge could be exactly what they need.

 How old are they?

 Another important factor is the player’s age.
 With young kids, the job of coaches and parents is to introduce them to the game and help them fall in love with it.
-Whether they’re male or female, the aim is to get them playing, encourage life-long participation and enjoying the game of soccer.
+Whether they’re a boy or a girl, the aim is to get them playing, encourage life-long participation, and help them enjoy the game of soccer.

 Nick Levett, Head of Talent and Performance at UK Sport, emphasises the importance of getting players to enjoy soccer first and foremost, even if the ultimate goal is the professional game.
 “The benefits of informal play have been well documented as a key part of player development” he explains in an analysis of the development pathways of members of England’s Under-21 squad.
 “All the players highlighted their love of football and the desire to play at any opportunity they could.”